akshat1602/Habit-Tracker/README.md

 - Streaks and weekly analytics are calculated from saved completion history.
 - The interface supports both light and dark themes for a cleaner user experience.

-## What I Learned

-- Managing React state with reusable custom hooks.
-- Persisting app data using localStorage.
-- Structuring a small project into components, hooks, and utilities.
-- Handling date-based habit scheduling and streak logic.
-- Building a more polished frontend with dark mode, charts, and better UI states.

-## Future Improvements

-- Edit existing habits.
-- Add monthly heatmap tracking.
-- Export progress data.
-- Add reminders or notifications.
-- Improve analytics with more detailed insights.

 ## Author

 **Akshat**